 Schematic and average IHC response for aligned ISC events in the apical (top), middle (middle), and basal (bottom) regions of the cochlea.
 Black traces are the average IHC responses to an ISC event with centroid closest to center IHC (IHC at 0).
 Grey shaded region indicated SEM for the peak of each IHC.

 (D-E) Similar to A-C, but for middle (n = 5 cochleae), and basal (n = 4 cochleae) portions of the cochlea.
+Asterisks indicate activated inner phalangeal cells.

 Figure 7.
 Tonotopic differences in extent of SGN activation at early developmental time points